nkrish19/Credit-Approval-Prediction-using-Machine-Learning/README.md

 # Credit-Approval-Prediction-using-Machine-Learning
-Using various Machine Learning techniques to classify applicants into two categories: Those who are eligible for credit, and those who are not.
+Problem statement, we decide whether or not to give the applicant loan/credit by classifying them into two classes; one that should be given the loan/credit and the other as a defaulter (who are not given a loan/credit).
+Build a machine learning model to predict and classify the applicant as one of the two categories.
+We use past financial summary of the applicant and data submitted to predict the probability of future defaults and whether they are eligible for the same or not.
+We aim to minimize the number of loans given to high-risk applicants so that the bank can provide loans with minimal risk.

 We have written the program for all the models along with the graphs in MLProject.ipynb

+Dataset:
-Dataset folder contains all the datasets that were used for our project: 1) application_record.csv, 2) credit_record.csv.
+Thsi contains all the datasets that were used for our project:
+1) application_record.csv
+2) credit_record.csv

 To use the file, first, run all the import statements and then the data preprocessing For our pre-processing, we are using standard scalar along with handling categorical data.